otaciliofox/github-explorer/README.md

 Github Explorer is a ReactJs application that uses GitHub Api to fecth and filter data (issues and pull requests) from existing repositories

-Check the live version here: comming soon
+Check the live version here: https://github-explorer-khaki-theta.vercel.app/

 ## Getting Started